davewongillies/MISTer-update_stv/README.md

 * `stv_rbf_type`: the type of ST-V rbf file, eg: `"unstable"`, `"DualSDRAM_unstable"`
 * `stv_rbf_path`: the path where to look for your ST-V rbf core file, Default: `/media/fat/_Unstable`
 * `manage_rbf`: whether `update_stv` will manage the symlinking of the core rbf file or not.
-For people who want to manually setup the rbf file and just have the MRAs managed by this script.
+For people who want to manually copy the core rbf file and just have the MRAs managed by this script.

 ### Example config